kot-187/Monthly-Reminder/README.md

 This is my personal project, in which I aim to send a message on WhatsApp automatically.

+The api that I used was Green API: https://green-api.com/en You can find the documentation on: https://green-api.com/en/docs/

 ## Installation

 Clone the repo for editing/using the code.